cliffpyles/tdd-talk/outline.md

 # Outline

-The goal of automated testing is to give us confidence that our code and changes to our code work as intended.
+The goal of automated testing is to give us **confidence that our code works as intended**.

 ## Testing Pyramid